kemalcr/kemalcr.com/guide.md

 end
 ```

-And you should have an `hello.ecr` view.
-It will have the same context as the method.
+Your `hello.ecr` view should have the same context as the method.

 ```erb
 Hello <%= name %>